 If reciprocity is granted, students/alumni should honor the reciprocity policy of the host school that is outlined in the email received granting reciprocity.
 It is up to you to contact the school’s office and arrange a time to visit if required.
 Make sure to ask how the school would like for you to store any job bank information (flash drive, CD, email, etc).
 Remember to take a copy of your letter and a photo ID with you.

-To establish reciprocity with the SMU Dedman School of Law, contact the career services office of your law school and ask their office to send your request for reciprocity by email, fax or mail to our office at least two weeks prior to your visit to our campus.
-Walk-in requests will not be granted.
+Requests for reciprocity must be made in writing by a career services official from the requesting student’s or graduate’s law school.
+A request for reciprocity may be sent by email, fax or mail to our office and must be received and granted at least one week prior to any visit to our campus.
+Walk-in and telephone requests will not be granted.
 Direct inquiries to the following:

 SMU Dedman School of Law